TintPoint/Overlay/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a centralized dependency manager.
-To install, add the following line to your `Podfile`:
+To install Overlay, add the following line to your `Podfile`:

 ```ruby
 pod 'Overlay', '~> 0.1'